 How do students earn credit?

 Credit for internships is awarded through academic departments if a student gains approval from a faculty sponsor.
 Each department has an internship course with specific criteria and pre-requisites for students completing an academic internship.
 The CDO follows the guidelines set by each department and the policies for all academic internships (outlined on the Internship Checklist) when reviewing each student's Internship Learning Agreement (ILA).
-The CDO encourages students to review the On-Demand Internship Overview on the CDO website to become familiar with these policies.

 What is the Internship Learning Agreement (ILA) and where is it found?